t-mart/ispee/README.md

 ### Grafana

-The Grafana dashboards should be periodically exported with `make export-grafana` and committed.
-Requires `curl` and `jq`.
+The Grafana dashboards should be periodically backed up with `make backup-dashboards` (which saves all the dashboards in JSON format to `grafana/dashboards`) and then committed.

-If a new dashboard is made, here's how to set it up for exporting:

-1. Click the share icon.
-Export tab.
-View JSON.
-2. Copy that JSON to `grafana/dashboards/<name>.json`.
-3. In that file, find the `uid` field.
-Change it to something more memorable (versus the random characters that it gets by default).
-Ensure it's unique.
-4. In the `Makefile`, under the `export-grafana` target, add another curl export line like the others have.
+The value in doing this is that if the grafana volume is somehow deleted, the work put into the dashboards will be restorable.